kormixensnik34/notes/README.md

 # 2024-03-02
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and maintainability in your work; write self-documenting code, use descriptive variable names, and always consider the next developer who will inherit your project.
 Simplicity and modularity are key virtues; they not only make debugging easier but also facilitate collaboration and future enhancements.
 Always keep learning and adapting as technology evolves, and embrace best practices like version control, testing, and code reviews."

+# 2024-03-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress towards your goals.

+Second, planning ahead is crucial for success.
+Before starting a new project or undertaking a large task, take the time to plan out your approach.
+Break the project down into smaller, manageable tasks and create a timeline for each one.
+Doing so will make it easier to stay on track and avoid getting lost in the details.
+ （102个字符）